Our Blog

 Belts are much more common than braces nowadays.

 Like we allude to above, both belts and suspenders are simple accessories that hold your pants up.
-We published an infographic on it a while back if you’d like to take a look!

 A belt is a highly prevalent accessory; its ubiquity doesn’t warrant much explanation.
 In terms of belts’ utility, they’re the polar opposite of the necktie.
 The former is mostly function over form, whereas the latter values form over function.